telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 ## Child Items Indentation

-To change the default horizontal offset (indent) of the child items relative to their parent, set the __SubItemsIndentation__ property of RadNaviationView.
+To change the default horizontal offset (indent) of the child items relative to their parent, set the __SubItemsIndentation__ property of RadNavigationView.

 #### __[XAML] Example 3: Setting the indent of sub items__
 {{region radnavigationview-features-hierarchy-2}}